top of page

 5. Human Rights & Sovereignty

-All people have a right to connect to the Earth as their home.
-Access to lands, traditional practices, and collective decision-making are all human rights.
-Upholding this principle means respecting these innate rights.
+We all have the fundamental right to connect with the Earth as our home.
+Access to land, traditional practices, and collective decision-making are human rights, not privileges.
+Upholding this principle means honouring and protecting these inherent connections, ensuring everyone can engage with, care for, and make decisions about the landscapes that sustain them.

 gender-equality (1).png